dgaimpact/dga-platform/03_P3_AUDIT/BLUEPRINTS/GD-P3-Scoring-Blueprint-GEO-AIO.md

 | At least one active profile | 0.25 |
 | Evidence of recent activity | 0.25 |

-No engagement metrics are evaluated.
+Follower counts and engagement metrics are excluded.

 ---